Flagstar Bank

-Flagstar Bank is a Michigan-based bank that has one of the largest residential mortgage servicers in the United States, as well as included in a list of the largest banks in the country.
-On April 26, 2021, New York Community Bancorp, Inc. (NYCB) issued a press release indicating that they were acquiring Flagstar Bank (FSB) in an all stock strategic merger.

-On December 1, 2022, NYCB completed the acquisition of Flagstar Bancorp, Inc., a bank holding company whose FSB was the primary subsidiary.
+Flagstar Bank is an American commercial bank headquartered in Troy, Michigan, and a wholly owned subsidiary of Flagstar Financial.
+The bank was founded in 1987 and operated as a consumer and commercial bank, mortgage lender, and offered financial services.
+As of 2025, Flagstar is undergoing a multi-phase branch restructuring and cost-reduction intitiative.

 History

 First Security Savings Bank was founded as a federal savings bank in 1987.
 The chairman of the bank was Thomas J. Hammond.
 The initial branch focused on funding regional retail and wholesale mortgage operations.

-In 1993, FSSB Holding Corporation, a bank holding company was established.

-In 1994, the company acquired Security Savings Bank, based in Jackson, Michigan.

-In 1996, the company changed its name to Flagstar Bank.
+A bank holding company, FSSB Holding Corporation was established in 1993.
+The following year, the company acquired Security Savings Bank, based in Jackson, Michigan.
+Two years later in 1996, the company adopted its current name, Flagstar Bank.

 In 1997, the company became a public company via an initial public offering.

-In 2001, it moved its stock listing from the NASDAQ to the New York Stock Exchange.
+It moved its stock listing from the NASDAQ to the New York Stock Exchange in 2001.

-During the financial crisis of 2007-2008, the company raised $1.6 billion in new capital with investments from MP Thrift Investments L.P., the Troubled Asset Relief Program (TARP), and public offerings.
+During the 2008 financial crisis, the company raised $1.6 billion in new capital with investments from MP Thrift Investments L.P., the Troubled Asset Relief Program (TARP), and public offerings.
+The bank repaid all of the funds it received under TARP in August 2016.

 Flagstar effected 1:10 reverse stock splits in 2010 and 2012 to maintain its New York Stock Exchange listing.
 The U.S. Department of Treasury sold its preferred stock of Flagstar to private investors in 2013.

 In May 2013, Flagstar paid a $110 million settlement to MBIA.
 In June 2013, Flagstar reached a $105 million settlement with Assured Guaranty related to its RMBS.
-Flagstar paid a $93.5-million settlement to Fannie Mae in November 2011, and $8.9 million to Freddie Mac regarding its RMBS mortgage repurchase obligations in December 2013.
+Flagstar paid a $93.5 million settlement to Fannie Mae in November 2011, and $8.9 million to Freddie Mac regarding its RMBS mortgage repurchase obligations in December 2013.
 In September 2014, Flagstar agreed to pay $37.5 million to the Consumer Financial Protection Bureau.

 In 2013, the company sold a $1.3 billion commercial loan portfolio to CIT Group.

-In August 2016, the bank repaid all of the funds it received under the Troubled Asset Relief Program (TARP).

-Flagstar Bank was the jersey sponsor of the Detroit Pistons of the National Basketball Association for the 2017-18 NBA Season.
+Flagstar Bank was the jersey sponsor of the Detroit Pistons of the National Basketball Association for the 2017–18 NBA season.

-In March 2018, the bank acquired 8 branches in San Bernardino County, California from Desert Community Bank.
+In 2018, the bank acquired 8 branches in San Bernardino County, California from Desert Community Bank.
 The company also acquired a mortgage warehouse loan portfolio from Santander Bank.

-In December 2018, Flagstar acquired all 52 branches of Wells Fargo in Indiana, Michigan, and Ohio as well as four in Wisconsin.
+During that same year, Flagstar also acquired 52 Wells Fargo branches in Indiana, Michigan, and Ohio, as well as four in Wisconsin.
 However, numerous issues plagued Flagstar during the transfer, several of which were caused by its main website experiencing technical glitches.
 Flagstar waived fees, added staff and published an email address where customers could send concerns to alleviate issues.
-The bank said most issues were resolved by the end of the week.
+The bank stated that most issues had been resolved by the end of the week.

-In January 2019, the company initiated a dividend.
+In 2019, the company initiated a dividend.